dasaditi/cards/_posts/2020-04-15-gesture-detection.markdown

     c.
 Here are three steps we took for simulation

-        i.
-The first step to simulation is to make an assumption on the distribution of key point location.
-Without additional information, the best distribution assumption we can make is bivariate normal distribution with correlation
-             coefficient of 0 and equal variance.
+        - The first step to simulation is to make an assumption on the distribution of key point location.
+Without additional information, the best distribution assumption we can make is bivariate normal distribution with correlation coefficient of 0 and equal variance.

-        ii.
-Given the confidence score for the estimated pixel location, we can estimate the variance of \`x\` and \`y\`.
+        - Given the confidence score for the estimated pixel location, we can estimate the variance of \`x\` and \`y\`.

-        iii.
-Given the distribution assumption and estimated variance, we can calculate the possibilities that a given key point lands on a given pixel in a frame
+        - Given the distribution assumption and estimated variance, we can calculate the possibilities that a given key point lands on a given pixel in a frame

 2. Color gradient

-    d.
+    a.
 Based on our literature review of optical flow, prior studies only used a singular color to represent optical flow, with red or green being the most common color choice.
 Optical flow depicted using a singular color doesn't contain information